babinobass/TreeloTS-Firebase/README.md

 ## Docker :whale:

-in the file where the repo was cloned, execute the next command
+In the file where the repo was cloned, execute the next command

 ```
 docker build -t challenger:dev .